-Initially I thought it would only take a couple minutes.
-Instead the short trip turned into a grand tour of Riverside Cemetery and, though it had not been my intention, I believe I had the opportunity to drive on every roadway within its borders.
+Initially I thought it would only take a couple minutes to make the trip.
+Instead, the short trip turned into a grand tour of Riverside Cemetery and – although it was not my intention – I believe I had the opportunity to drive on every roadway within its borders.
 Then I discovered a roadway that I had yet to be on.
 As I slowly came around the bend, I came upon the same group crossing the road near the sign pointing toward the grave of William Sydney Porter.
 Parking was extremely limited but I managed to find a place where I could get far enough off the road that a vehicle could pass.

 I followed the set of steps up the bank and looked around for his grave.
-Nothing.
-I wandered around the stones at the top of the hill searching for Porter’s grave with no luck.
-From the dirt paths that had been worn in the grass, I knew I was not the first to look around for his grave.
-I cursed my luck softly and wondered why I could not find it.
+At the top of the steps, I wandered among the stones searching for Porter’s grave with no luck.
+From the dirt paths worn in the grass, I knew I was not the first to search the area for his grave.
+I cursed my luck and wondered why I could not find it.

-I finally decided to return to the roadway and start over.
-Walking back down the steps I noticed something reflecting on a nearby grave.
-A closer look revealed it was the sunlight reflecting off the blanket of coins on a stone; the stone marked the grave of William Sydney Porter, better known to the world by his pen name, O. Henry.
+Ready to give up, I decided to return to the roadway and start over.
+As I walked down the steps, I noticed something reflecting on a nearby grave to my left.
+A closer look revealed it was the sunlight reflecting off the blanket of coins on a stone – it was the stone marking the grave of William Sydney Porter, better known to the world by his pen name, O. Henry.

 It was during his time in prison that he adopted the pen name O. Henry, the name that first appeared on “Whistling Dick’s Christmas Stocking.”
 In 1902, the year after his release, Porter moved to New York City and began his prolific writing career, producing a short story almost every week.
 His stories were – and still are – noted for their twists and turns and surprise endings, which captured the attention of his readers.

 In 1907 Porter would remarry.
-This time it was to his childhood sweetheart with whom he reunited with during a visit to his home state.
-Porter’s career ended in 1910.
-Always a heavy drinker, Porter died on June 5, 1910, due to cirrhosis of the liver mixed with the complications of diabetes.
+This time it was to Sara Coleman, his childhood sweetheart with whom he reunited with during a visit to his home state.
+Always a heavy drinker, Porter’s career came to an end at the age of forty-seven, on June 5, 1910, due to cirrhosis of the liver mixed with complications of diabetes.
 His body was returned to Asheville and buried in the hills of Riverside Cemetery.

-I finished paying my respects before leaving Porter’s grave, the cemetery, and Asheville behind.
+I finished paying my respects before leaving Porter’s grave, to visit a couple more graves before I would leave the cemetery – and Asheville – behind.